adampitchie/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+It attemps to match a URL on loading.
+It does so without using a <Route>
 1. How would you explain form validation to someone who has never programmed before?
+Form validation attempts to check if forms are filled out in a way that is specified by the programmer.
+If not, it will show errors to get users to fill out the form the correct way.
 1. In 1-2 sentences, define end to end testing.
+End-to-end testing attempts to recreate an actual user moving around on the page.
+It is useful for detecting if things break when code changes.

 ## Instructions